Skip to Main Content Carnegie Mellon University Libraries

 2. Exclude -> Filter Type: Consensus + Consensus Status: Single + Inclusion: Any

 4. Ensure that your label auto-label settings are correct: Review each active label to ensure that only desired labels have the Auto Label Extraction box checked, and that Full Text is set to the desired content (citations only vs. attachments).
 Note: This is important for ensuring that you don't accidentally overspend your budget.
+You can also turn on or off "Probability and Reasoning".
+Turning this on will cause the auto-labeler to provide a percentage score to indicate how confident it is that an article should be included and describe its reasoning for its answer.
+This can be helpful in the prompt engineering stage.

 5. Set auto-label Max Articles to desired number of records for initial assessment: This setting will work through the filtered articles in order up to the max number provided.
 We recommend auto-labeling at least 20 double-reviewed articles at a time while testing and refining auto-labeling prompts.